 Employer Sponsored Visa Pathway

 This pathway for permanent residency provides exceptions for NZ citizens and sometimes their family in terms of age, English and skills requirement.
 The employer sponsored visa pathway had seen many changes this year, but the pathways seemed to remain for NZ citizens.
-If the 189 visa could not be an option because you have not lived in Australia for at least five years then the 186 or 187 visa might still be applicable.
+If the 189 visa could not be an option because you have not lived in Australia for at least five years then the 186 visa or 187 visa might still be applicable.

 Talk to us about your options.
 It’s all about planning and working out a customised pathway for you and your family.